In this new solar-powered apartment complex, all 600 units have batteries that form a virtual power plant

 If you walk inside this new one-bedroom apartment outside Salt Lake City, you might not recognize the large object around the corner from the fridge.
 Roughly the size of a refrigerator itself, it’s a battery.
 The apartment complex, which will include 22 buildings and 600 units when complete, is the first to put batteries inside every apartment, connected to solar power on the roof—so the local utility can use it as a virtual power plant.

-“This is the kind of community that’s truly a community of the future, where solar and solar batteries are literally built into your life,” says Blake Richetta, chairman and CEO of Sonnen, the company that makes the batteries used in the project, called Soleil Lofts, built by the developer Wasatch Group.
+“This is the kind of community that’s truly a community of the future, where solar and solar batteries are literally built into your life,” says Blake Richetta, chairman and CEO of Sonnen, Inc., the company that makes the batteries used in the project, called Soleil Lofts, built by the developer Wasatch Group.
 Sonnen has previously installed batteries to store solar power in groups of single-family homes in the U.S., but this will be the first time that those batteries will be controlled by a utility.
 That means that the utility can manage the system to avoid using a fossil fuel-powered “peaker plant” when energy demand is highest.

 “When there’s excess solar-generated energy produced, instead of just pushing it into the grid right away, it’s going to be shifted and harnessed in the batteries,” Richetta says.
 “Rocky Mountain Power will look at that in real time, and every day will constantly be able to say, okay, when can we use this solar?”
 Right now, in areas with a lot of solar power, there’s often so much energy produced when the sun is out that it can’t be used; without battery storage, when power is needed at night, utilities have to turn to more polluting sources.